 I am a regular attendant of what people like to call "after bars".
 The period between whenever I arrived at the bar (anywhere from 1PM to 12AM) until the time they close is just not enough for me sometimes and I need to go somewhere that I can drink more.
 I don't really care where it is; my place, a backyard, a hotel room, a friend of mine who still lives with his parents' basement or anywhere else.
 Hell, I don't care WHAT it is.
 I once had an after bar with a bottle of Apple Pucker.
 I just like to continue drinking with people long after the bar is closed.
 No matter what I have to do in the morning, I do this.
 I know it's not smart or necessary, I just do it.
 Why?

 Manny Parra has a problem with pitch counts.
 It takes him a lot of pitches to get through innings.
 In his seven starts this season he has never made it past the sixth inning and in every game that he has made it through at least 5 he has thrown over 90 pitches.
 This isn't efficient.
 For Manny Parra to give himself and the team the best chance at winning he needs to go deeper into games, but he doesn't.
 Why?
-Continue reading »
+Read the rest of this entry »

 Last night the Milwaukee Brewers won a game that they haven't won all season.
 A game that made you feel good about watching and supporting this particular team.
 A game that made you realize why you had so much optimism for this group at the beginning of the season.
 A game that makes the Asian groundskeepers in Major League think the Brewers are "not so shitty."
 Down 3-0 early the team stormed back to take the lead, then they gave up some more runs and it looked like they were going to somehow find a way to lose this thing.
 It seemed fated that way, only it wasn't.
 Our starter gave up runs and the bullpen struggled, not only that but we've never been able to beat the Twins with any sort of consistency and - God! - can we ever catch a freakin' break?
 We've all seen this story unfold a thousand times, this year nearly every single one of the first 40 losses of the season can be told like this, but it wasn't going to be like that on this night.
 Not if John Axford had anything to do with it.